Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 How much does a DUI raise your car insurance in 2026?

-A DUI conviction can raise your annual premium by approximately 85–96% on average — pushing costs from roughly $2,496 to over $5,287 per year.
-DUI rates jumped 35% in the second half of 2025 alone, reflecting insurers' aggressive repricing of high-risk drivers.
-The surcharge typically remains on your record for 3–5 years, though this varies by state and insurer.
+A DUI conviction can raise your annual premium by approximately 85–176% depending on your state and insurer — pushing average costs from roughly $2,496 to over $5,287 per year.
+In California, DUI drivers pay an average of $389/month for full coverage, compared to $141/month for clean-record drivers.
+The surcharge typically remains on your record for 3–5 years, and most states require an SR-22 filing for at least 3 years post-conviction.
+Shopping among DUI-friendly carriers like Progressive and State Farm can help minimize the damage.

 Compare Car Insurance Rates in Ohio